-- Sensitive abuttals rendering them more appropriate as transitional areas (abutting NRZ, HO or NCO land). - Separation from the core of the activity centre (more than 400 metres from train station. - Narrow irregular lot patterns in some parts along Jasper?
-Road). - Limited existing permit or construction history.
+- Sensitive abuttals rendering them more appropriate as transitional areas (abutting NRZ, HO or NCO land). - Separation from the core of the activity centre (more than 400 metres from train station. - Narrow irregular lot patterns (only applies to Truganini Road). - Limited existing permit or construction history.